strychemi/rls_stc/README.md

-Simple class that reads sentences line-by-line from input file, then outputs the an ordered, sentence frequency list in an output file.
+Simple class that reads sentences line-by-line from input file, then outputs an ordered, sentence frequency list in an output file.

 1. Clone/Download